frantic0/genam/README.md

 # Generative Acoustic Metamaterial

-__genam__ is a pipeline for generative design and optimisation of acoustic metamaterials.
+__genam__ is a framework and pipeline for the generative design and optimisation of acoustic metamaterials.

 ### Dependencies